 Impairments Caused by Cerebral Palsy

 Impairments caused by cerebral palsy can include stiff muscles, muscle weakness, unusual gait, difficulties chewing, talking, hearing, or seeing, and seizures.
-Cerebral palsy can have mild effects on movement and intelligence or it can have extremely disruptive effects on a child’s activities, resulting in the inability to walk, epilepsy, and/or mental retardation.
+Cerebral palsy can have mild effects on movement and intelligence or it can have extremely disruptive effects on a child's activities, resulting in the inability to walk, epilepsy, and/or intellectual disorder.
 CP is usually not diagnosed until the child is one or two years old.

 Children who suffer serious impairments from cerebral palsy may be medically eligible for Supplemental Security Income (SSI) if the child’s cerebral palsy seriously limits major activities like walking, using his or hands effectively, or communicating.
 To be financially eligible for SSI, the child and his or her parents (or stepparents) cannot make over the SSI income limits or own too many assets (not counting a house).